 |COM 123 or 124||3||History (HI) or social and behavioral sciences (SB) elective1,4||3|

 |History (HI) or social and behavioral sciences (SB) elective1,4||3||ME 215 or 216||3|

 |CE 475||3||CE 420||3|

-Note: Science Elective must be an "Earth" science.
+Approved Science Elective must be an "Earth" Science.

 Environmental engineering provides a spectrum of career opportunities with consulting firms, public utilities, state and federal governments and industry.
 In addition, environmental engineering graduates can use their technical knowledge and skills for entry into other professions such as medicine, law, public and industrial health and natural resource management.